SylvainBoilard/GLFW-OCaml/README.md

 ### Return values
 Some of the original functions return their result via pointer arguments.
 In GLFW-OCaml these functions instead return a tuple with the individual elements in the same order as they appear in the original function.

 ### `GLFW_DONT_CARE` and `NULL`-able values
 Wherever `GLFW_DONT_CARE` or a `NULL` pointer would be a legal value, an option type is used to wrap the value and `None` is used to represent `GLFW_DONT_CARE` or `NULL`.

-### `glfwGetProcAddress`, `glfwExtensionSupported` and Vulkan
+### `glfwGetProcAddress` and Vulkan
-The `glfwGetProcAddress` function is not supported because it would require to write an entire OpenGL wrapper to make the functions returned by GLFW usable from OCaml.
-Incidentally the `glfwExtensionSupported` function is not provided either.
-There are numerous OpenGL bindings available for OCaml that you can use instead.
+The `glfwGetProcAddress` function is not supported because it would require writing an entire OpenGL wrapper to make the functions returned by GLFW usable from OCaml.
+There are several OpenGL bindings available for OCaml that you can use instead.

-The Vulkan related functions are not supported as of now but we might look into it at some point.
+The Vulkan related functions are not supported as of now but we might look into it at some point or on request.